A Google company launched a multi-year study involving 10,000 volunteers who will wear a watch that constantly tracks their health data.

 “Previously, these were all studied in a very segmented way,” Dr. Adrian Hernandez, professor of medicine at Duke University and a principal investigator on Project Baseline, told Healthline.
 “This study is a way to bring all [of these aspects of health] together.”

 The goal is to develop a “picture of total health” for each study participant, said Hernandez.

 That, in turn, can be used to develop a baseline for defining good health.

-More broadly, the four-year Project Baseline study is aimed at creating a “rich data platform that may be used to better understand the transition from health to disease and identify additional risk factors for disease.”
+More broadly, the 4-year Project Baseline study is aimed at creating a “rich data platform that may be used to better understand the transition from health to disease and identify additional risk factors for disease.”

-One of the standard assessment tools for cardiovascular risk is the 6-Minute Walk Test, which measures heart and lung function based on how far a patient can walk in a short span of time.
+One of the standard assessment tools for cardiovascular risk is the 6-Minute Walk Test, which measures heart and lung function based on how far a person can walk in a short span of time.

 “What we would actually like to know is how patients are doing every hour or day or week,” said Hernandez.
 “What we have now is a very reactive healthcare system.
 What we want to get to is a proactive system, where we can predict problems early on and nip them in the bud.
 Ideally, we get a greater ability to deliver the right care to each patient at the right time.”

 Project Baseline is currently recruiting study participants who will wear the Study Watch for 4 years, and reap the benefits of having their health monitored on an ongoing basis.

 The research team will be reporting results to study participants as well as for the study, noted Hernandez.

 Health monitoring devices for people not enrolled in research studies have become increasingly sophisticated.